 This film was on par with all of the atmospheric directors of the ’70s—all the movies that we think of as “cinema.”
 It has Ingmar Bergman.
 It has the surrealism of Federico Fellini.
 And it’s kind of movie that will probably change the way many movies are made in the future because of the way that its storytelling captures drama in the moment.
 It is funny, it is devastating, it is outrageous, it is everything, it is nothing, but in the end—it is life.

 Visually, this film is impeccable.
 And not just because it’s shot in some very aesthetic black and white (though it certainly doesn’t hurt).
 It feels like a small film—until it doesn’t.
-Most of the film’s cinematography is meticulous, tight shots, whether inside the home or filming daily life in a street or in a supermarket.
+Most of the film’s cinematography is meticulous, tight shots, whether inside the home or filming daily life in a street or at the theater.
 But then, the film is able to shoot some large scale things in the same way.
 Like when a riot that breaks out in the city, the film pans out into the streets and suddenly there are a lot of extras and there’s this whole outside world going on.

 I am dubbing the genre of this movie an “observational drama.”
 This observation is what makes it so good.
 Like real life, situations and relationships aren’t always clear cut, they just happen and time moves on.
 That’s the strength (and I believe the point) of this movie.
 Watching it, it feels like the actors are unaware that they’re on camera, just as the family at times feels unaware that the housekeeper and main character, Cleo (Yalitza Aparicio), is there watching and taking part in their lives.